 It is clear why Campbell wanted to leave Oakland.
 There is no way he’d want to stay and back up his replacement, Palmer, even though Campbell is now backing up a better, younger quarterback in Jay Cutler.

 Kansas City probably wasn't interested in bringing Campbell in as competition for Matt Cassel.
 Even though Campbell played for Chiefs quarterbacks coach Jim Zorn in Washington.
-Kyle Orton is going to visit Dallas (where he too would be a backup), so it is an indication that Cassel may remain the starter.
+Orton is going to visit Dallas (where he too would be a backup), so it is an indication that Cassel may remain the starter.

 I think Campbell would have been a formidable competitor for Tim Tebow in Denver, but the Broncos didn't want to do anything until the Peyton Manning sweepstakes was resolved.